-For our tree fitting problem, the $L{\infty}$ norm has been understood since the 1990s, and our result shows that the $L_1$ norm admits a constant factor approximation algorithm.
+For our tree fitting problem, the L{∞} -norm has been understood since the 1990s, and our result shows that the L_1 -norm admits a constant factor approximation algorithm.
 The current status of affairs for tree and ultrametrics is summarized in Table 1.
-The status for $L_p$ tree fitting is that we have good constant factor approximation if we want to minimize the total error $L_1$ or the maximal error $L{\infty}$ .
-For all other $L_p$ norms, we only have the much weaker but general $O(((\log n)(\log \log n))^{1/p})$ approximation from [3].
-In particular, we do not know if anything better is possible with $L_2$ .
-The difference is so big that even if we are in a situation where we would normally prefer an $L_2$ approximation, our much better approximation guarantee with $L_1$ might be preferable.
+The status for L_p tree fitting is that we have a good constant factor approximation if we want to minimize the total error L_1 or the maximal error L{∞} .
+For all other L_p -norms, we only have the much weaker but general $O(((\log n)(\log \log n))^{1/p})$ approximation from Reference [3].
+In particular, we do not know if anything better is possible with L_2 .
+The difference is so big that even if we are in a situation where we would normally prefer an L_2 approximation, our much better approximation guarantee with L_1 might be preferable.

-1.4 Other related work
+1.4 Other Related Work

 Computational Biology.
-Researchers have also studied reconstruction of phylogenies under stochastic models of evolution (see Farach and Kannan [32] or Mossel et al. [46] and the references therein, see also Henzinger et al. [40]).
+Researchers have also studied reconstruction of phylogenies under stochastic models of evolution (see Farach and Kannan [33] or Mossel et al. [46] and the references therein; see also Henzinger et al. [41]).

-Finally, related to our hierarchical correlation clustering problem is the hierarchical clustering problem introduced by Dasgupta [26] where the goal is, given a similarity matrix, to build a hierarchical clustering tree where the more similar two points are, the lower in the tree they are separated (formally, a pair (u, v) induces a cost of similarity(u, v) times the size of the minimal subtree containing both u and v, the goal is to minimize the sum of the costs of the pairs).
-This has received a lot of attention in the last few years ([5, 14, 15, 16, 18, 23, 24, 44, 47], see also [1, 6, 13, 21]), but differs from our settings since the resulting tree may not induce a metric space.
+Finally, related to the hierarchical correlation clustering problem that we introduce in this article is the hierarchical clustering problem introduced by Dasgupta [27] where the goal is, given a similarity matrix, to build a hierarchical clustering tree where the more similar two points are, the lower in the tree they are separated (formally, a pair (u, v) induces a cost of similarity (u, v) times the size of the minimal subtree containing both u and v, the goal is to minimize the sum of the costs of the pairs).
+This has received a lot of attention in the past few years (References [5, 14-16, 18, 23, 24, 45, 47], see also References [1, 6, 13, 21]) but differs from our settings, since the resulting tree may not induce a metric space.

 Metric Embeddings.
 There is a large body of work of metric embedding problems.
-For example, the metric violation distance problem asks to embed an arbitrary distance matrix into a metric space while minimizing the $L_0$ -objective (i.e.: minimizing the number of distances that are not preserved in the metric space).
-The problem is considerably harder and is only known to admit an $O(\text{OPT}^{1/3})$ -approximation algorithm [30, 31, 35] while no better than a 2 hardness of approximation is known.
-More practical results on this line of work includes [51] and [36].
-Sidiropoulos et al [48] also considered the problem of embedding into metric, ultrametric, etc. while minimizing the total number of outlier points.
+For example, the metric violation distance problem asks to embed an arbitrary distance matrix into a metric space while minimizing the L_0 -objective (i.e., minimizing the number of distances that are not preserved in the metric space).
+The problem is considerably harder and is only known to admit an $O(OPT^{1/3})$ -approximation algorithm [31, 32, 36], while no better than a 2 hardness of approximation is known.
+More practical results on this line of work includes References [51] and [37].
+Sidiropoulos et al. [48] also considered the problem of embedding into metric, ultrametric, and so on, while minimizing the total number of outlier points.

 There is also a rich literature on metric embedding problems where the measure of interest is the multiplicative distortion, and the goal of the problem is to approximate the absolute distortion of the metric space (as opposed to approximating the optimal embedding of the metric space).
-Several such problems have been studied in the context of approximating metric spaces via tree metrics (e.g. [8, 29]).
-The objective of these works is very different since they are focused on the absolute expected multiplicative distortion over all input metrics while we aim at approximating the optimal expected additive distortion for each individual input metric.
+Several such problems have been studied in the context of approximating metric spaces via tree metrics (e.g., References [8, 30]).
+The objective of these works is very different, since they are focused on the absolute expected multiplicative distortion over all input metrics while we aim at approximating the optimal expected additive distortion for each individual input metric.